rackspace-cookbooks/magentostack/README.md

   - creates the mysql user and manages the /var/lib/mysql mountpoint

 ### mysql_holland
+---
+Warning
+mysql_holland package will install python-setup tools preventing to apply this fix https://github.com/rackspace-cookbooks/stack_commons/pull/86, so you must include magentostack::mysql_holland as late as possible in your run_list.
+---
 -  what it does
   -  installs holland
   -  will set up a backup job based on if you are running as a slave or not